Information about applying for a place at a selective school in North Yorkshire.

 If you live in the catchment area for the grammar schools and your child attends an in-area primary school you will be notified directly during the summer term about the selection scheme.

-The application round to apply to sit the bulk tests in the September before the year of entry into Year 7 runs from May until 23 July 2017.
+The application round to sit the selection tests, for entry into Year 7 in September 2019, runs from May 2018 until 22 July 2018.

-The bulk selection tests are held on two Saturdays at Ripon Grammar School and Ermysted's Grammar School in September and children need to attend both test days.
+The bulk selection tests are held on two Saturdays in September and children need to attend both test days.
+For entry in September 2019 the tests will be held on Saturday 8 September 2018 and Saturday 15 September 2018.

 Late applications can still be made to sit the selective tests for entry in 2017.
-You will be notified of the dates for the test which will be held in April or during the summer term 2017.
+Please contact the admissions, transport and welfare team for information regarding test dates.

 To apply to sit the selective test please complete this application form.